Resource Fellows Program

 What will students gain?

-- A stipend for participation
+- A small stipend for participation at the end of program

 - Transportation covered for in-person sessions